luvenan/luvenan/README.md

 - 👋 Hi, I’m Luisa
-- 👀 I’m interested in front-end web development
+- 👀 I’m interested in Front-End web development
 - 🌱 I’m currently practicing what I've learned with JavaScript, Html, CSS and Vue.Js.
-I'm working on putting together my portfolio to look for my first job in web development.
+Here is my portfolio website: https://luvenan.github.io/luisa-portfolio/
 - 💞️ I’m looking to collaborate on projects that can help me grow and learn.
-I will soon begin a journey into open source
+I will soon begin a journey into open source.